 Strange Sounds

 Are you hearing something unusual coming from your backed-up toilet drain or from within your walls?
-Strange sounds are another side-kick of plumbing problems—and an enemy of Calgary homeowners.
-If you've heard something odd coming from your drains or coming from inside your walls while you use your plumbing fixtures, that's a good reason to schedule an appointment with an experienced plumber.
+Strange sounds are another sidekick of plumbing problems—and an enemy of Calgary homeowners.
+If you've heard something odd coming from your drains or from inside your walls while using your plumbing fixtures, that's a good reason to schedule an appointment with an experienced plumber.

 The sounds that could be caused by a plumbing leak include bubbling noises, whistling pipes, and banging, dripping, or clanking sounds coming from hidden areas—such as behind your walls.
 Those aren't the only sounds you might hear, and there's a wide range of potential problems that result in unusual noise, so it's best to call a Calgary plumber as soon as you hear something worrying.